Timothy Phillips, Law Costs Draftsperson

 • If the payee does not accept your offer, I go to an assessment hearing, to persuade the judge to reduce the bill.

-Currently (Spring 2024) I turn round most work (including budgets, bills, points of dispute and replies) within a fortnight.
+Currently (Autumn 2024) I turn round most work (including budgets, bills, points of dispute and replies) within a fortnight.

 About